Last Updated on 1 month ago by Admin

 If you’ve been targeted by doxing, it’s important to act quickly.
 Your personal information being exposed online can feel overwhelming, but there are resources available to help you regain control.

 For legal support, consider reaching out to student legal aid offices or the office of the general counsel for advice on how to proceed.
 In some cases, sending a cease and desist letter may help stop further harassment.
-You can also report the incident to the office of civil rights and equity, which may offer protections if the doxing is tied to discrimination or harassment.
+You can also report the incident to the Office of Civil Rights and Equity, which may offer protections if the doxing is tied to discrimination or harassment.

 If you feel unsafe, your local public safety department can provide guidance, and the university counseling center can offer emotional support.
 Online, organizations like a doxing resource group can connect you with experts who specialize in removing harmful content.
 Additionally, contacting your web hosting service or platforms where your information was posted may lead to its removal.
-For severe cases, we recommending reporting to the FBI cybercrime unit.
+For severe cases, we recommend reporting to the FBI cybercrime unit.

 Final Thoughts

-Unfortunately, in most cases, it's impossible to identify the culprit of doxing, which makes it difficult to take further steps.
-The first step to prevent doxxing is to remove your personal information from the internet
+Unfortunately, in most cases, it’s impossible to identify the culprit of doxing, which makes it difficult to take further steps.
+The first step to prevent doxxing is to remove your personal information from the internet.